SuperagenticAI/turboagents/docs/getting-started.md

 ## First Five Minutes

-If you only want to verify that the project is wired correctly, run:
+If you only want to verify that the project is healthy, run:

 ```bash
 turboagents doctor